 \n

-2. When must companies comply with AGEC?<\/span><\/a><\/li>\n
+2. When do companies need to comply with AGEC?<\/span><\/a><\/li>\n

-4. Why use QR codes for compliance with AGEC?<\/span><\/a><\/li>\n
+4. Are QR codes acceptable for compliance with the French anti-waste law?<\/span><\/a><\/li>\n

-<\/p>\n<\/div>\n\n \n What is Decree 2022-748 of the French Anti-waste Law (AGEC)?\n <\/h1>\n\n\n
+<\/p>\n<\/div>\n\n \n What is the French Anti-waste Law, AGEC decree 2022-748?\n <\/h1>\n\n\n

 \n

-\u201cIn order to improve consumer information, producers and importers of waste-generating products shall inform consumers, by means of marking, labeling, display or any other appropriate process, about their environmental qualities and characteristics, ….. in accordance with the law of the European Union.\u201d <\/span><\/i><\/p>\n<\/blockquote>\n
+\u201c…In order to improve consumer information, producers and importers of waste-generating products shall inform consumers, by means of marking, labeling, display or any other appropriate process, about their environmental qualities and characteristics… in accordance with the law of the European Union.\u201d <\/span><\/i><\/p>\n<\/blockquote>\n

 <\/figcaption>\n<\/figure>\n\n

-Article<\/span> L541-9-1<\/span><\/a> refers to this requirement in stating that the relevant product data must be made available electronically, in a format that is \u201ceasily reusable, and usable by an automated processing system in aggregated form.\u201d QR codes are an accepted solution for meeting this requirement.<\/strong><\/span><\/p>\n
+Article <\/span>R541-221<\/span><\/a> lists kinds of products that must provide the required information along with information requirements.
+M<\/span>andatory information about environmental qualities and characteristics <\/span>must be made available with a dedicated website or web page <\/b>bearing the title: \u201cfiche produit relative aux qualit\u00e9s et caract\u00e9ristiques environnementales\u201d\/\u201cproduct sheet relating to the qualities and environmental characteristics\u201d.\u00a0 R<\/span>elevant product data must be made available electronically, in a format that is \u201ceasily reusable, and usable by an automated processing system in aggregated form.\u201d QR codes are the preferred solution for meeting this requirement.<\/strong><\/span><\/p>\n

-The French government is also taking an aggressive stance on a common claim made on consumer products. <\/span>Article R541-223<\/span><\/a> of decree 2022-748<\/a> states that mentioning \u201cbiod\u00e9gradable\u201d (biodegradable), \u201crespectueux de l’environnement\u201d (respectful to the environment) or any other comparable environmental claim <\/span>will be strictly forbidden<\/b>. <\/span><\/p>\n<\/div>\n\n \n When must companies comply with AGEC?\n <\/h2>\n\n\n
+It’s worth noting that using the term<\/span> \u201cbiod\u00e9gradable\u201d (biodegradable), \u201crespectueux de l’environnement\u201d (respectful to the environment), or any other comparable environmental claims are now<\/b><\/span> strictly forbidden<\/b>. <\/span><\/p>\n<\/div>\n\n \n When must companies comply with AGEC?\n <\/h2>\n\n\n

 Note that as of January 1st, 2024, the following product categories were to comply with the respective regulations stated in decree 2022-748<\/a>:<\/span><\/p>\n